 Filter search results

-Filter function streamlines the tagging process.
-When the Filter enabled, the Tag Editor displays only songs that correspond to your search so that you can concentrate on their tagging.
-Tag Editor will hide the rows with metadata not matching the query.
+The Filter function streamlines the tagging process.
+When the Filter is enabled, the Tag Editor only displays songs that match your search, allowing you to concentrate on their tagging.
+The Tag Editor will hide rows with metadata that does not match the query.

-Once you have finished with tagging of filtered songs, you can unhide other tracks by either clearing the search field, disabling the Filter or entering another search query.
+Once you have finished tagging the filtered songs, you can unhide other tracks by either clearing the search field, disabling the Filter, or entering another search query.

 Replace found text